johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 > Docker takes a conservative approach to cleaning up unused objects (often referred to as "garbage collection"), such as images, containers, volumes, and networks: these objects are generally not removed unless you explicitly ask Docker to do so.
 This can cause Docker to use extra disk space.

-The problems you might encounter with a large docker image include:
+The problems you might encounter with high disk usage include:

+- Inability to install new software, update existing software or download files
-- ...
+- Poor system performance
-- ...
+- System crashes

-One solution for reducing docker image sizes is the `docker prune` command.
+One solution for reducing Docker hard drive utilization is the `docker prune` command.

 ## Docker disk free command